Surfshark is an interesting VPN which comes crammed with features, runs almost everywhere and has one of the best value introductory deals around.

 BBC iPlayer can sometimes be more of a challenge, but not this time.
 Surfshark bypassed its VPN blocking with ease, giving us access from our three test UK locations.

-The good news kept coming, too, with Surfshark getting us into both US Amazon Prime and Disney+, giving it a perfect 100% in our unblocking tests.
+The good news kept coming, too, with Surfshark getting us into both US Amazon Prime and Disney Plus, giving it a perfect 100% in our unblocking tests.

 If Surfshark doesn’t work for you, the support site has setup and installation tutorials, troubleshooting guides, FAQs and other resources to point you in the right direction.

-Fortunately, if you have any issues, support is available 24/7 via live chat.
+If this isn’t enough, Surfshark’s support is available 24/7 via live chat.
 We tried this while trying to diagnose a connection issue, and had a friendly reply in under 60 seconds.
-So even if you’re only struggling to find something on the website, it might be worth opening a chat session– the problem could be sorted out quicker than you might think.
+So if you’re struggling to find something on the website, it might be worth opening a chat session – the problem could be sorted out quicker than you might think.

 Surfshark review: Final verdict